chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 ### 2B.1 The Festival

 - Su and Chien Po bond over picking out food
-- Yao tries to impress Mei with his strength, `by stopping an escaping thief.
+- Yao tries to impress Mei with his strength, `by apprehending an escaping thief.
 The thief rages.
 Yao decides against whacking him further, instead gently correcting him by teaching him his own anger issues techniques, impressing Mei further.`
-- Ling wooes Ting-Ting with more jokes but she just turns away, making some gagging noise.
+- Ling woos Ting-Ting with more jokes but she just turns away, making some gagging noise.
 - Ling admits defeat, accidentally lighting firecrackers.
 Ting-Ting `accidentally drops her fan,` letting out a snorty laugh.
 - `She reveals she had been taught to suppress her un-princess-like laughter.` Ling says he loves her for it; `she replies that he’d be the first.`
 - Time jump to the end of the night.
 The three pairs bask in the fleeting moment over a bridge. `They look in their` **`reflection`**`: Yes—this is who they are inside.`